sj-piano/eth-contract-hello-world-typescript/README.md

 In Metamask, transfer a reasonable amount of SepoliaETH to this new address.

 See the balance of the address that will deploy the contract:
-`npm run --silent ts-node scripts/get-balance.ts --network=testnet --log-level info -- --address-file input-data/sepolia-testnet-address.txt`
+`npm run --silent ts-node scripts/get-balance.ts --network=testnet --address-file input-data/sepolia-testnet-address.txt`

 See fee estimations for the different contract operations, including deployment:
 `npm run --silent ts-node scripts/hello-world-estimate-fees.ts -- --network=testnet`

 Deploy the contract to the Sepolia testnet:
-`npm run --silent ts-node scripts/hello-world-deploy.ts -- --network=testnet --log-level info`
+`npm run --silent ts-node scripts/hello-world-deploy.ts -- --network=testnet`

 This will output an address.
 Copy this address into the `user-config.env` file as `SEPOLIA_TESTNET_DEPLOYED_CONTRACT_ADDRESS`.

 Confirm deployment:
-`npm run --silent ts-node scripts/check-contract-exists -- --network=testnet --log-level info`
+`npm run --silent ts-node scripts/check-contract-exists -- --network=testnet`

 Print the message stored in the contract:
-`npm run --silent ts-node scripts/hello-world-get-message.ts -- --network=testnet --log-level info`
+`npm run --silent ts-node scripts/hello-world-get-message.ts -- --network=testnet`

 Create a new input file:
 `cp input-data/example-update-message.json input-data/update-message-sepolia-testnet.json`